New Order's Bernard Sumner and Mella Dee on 'Riptide', the state of the world and what's next

 “I’d been in a vacuum so I wrote it about politics, really, and the war.
 I wanted to write it about something that meant a lot to me.”

 The pair spoke of how trading political blows wasn’t something that much dance music dealt with, and they were proud to “try something new”.
-“Anything that’s giving it out to politicians, I’m alway there for,” said Aichison.
+“Anything that’s giving it out to politicians, I’m alway there for,” said Aitchison.
 “It sits perfectly in my lane.”

 Sumner continued: “I didn’t know what else I could write a song about.
 It was a bit like that scene out of A Clockwork Orange where he’s got his eyes pinned back and he’s made to watch all these horrible films – because I couldn’t move off the sofa.